Look at Amazon and eBay’s websites.

 We have put together a few valuable tips on featuring text and video testimonials on different social media networks.
 Feel free to steal them and adopt them into your marketing campaigns.

-• Twitter: Link your tweets with Facebook posts for the sake of cross -promotion.
+- Twitter: Link your tweets with Facebook posts and cross-promote them.
 For instance, mention the customers if you can and include a shortened link directly back to the Facebook post to watch the full text or video testimonial.

 Social media itself can be a perfect source of testimonials that confirm the quality of your services.
 They can positively impact the mindset of prospects before they engage with your company.